-Why Self-Service Options Are Still Considered Good Customer Service
+Why Self-Service Is Still Considered Good Customer Service

 Offering an option for customers to help themselves can give your customer support reps more time to focus on improving the big-picture aspects of your service strategy.
 Customer support software makes it easy to give customers what they want and need.
 According to a Coleman Parkes survey, 91 percent of respondents said they would use a knowledge base if it were available to them, and 75 percent said online support is preferable as long as it is reliable.
 Creating an online location for customers to seek out knowledge can be extremely useful as long as it is organized into channels.
 Popular self-service channels include frequently asked questions, a searchable knowledge base and online discussion forums.

 "Around 94 percent of people have found working with an agent to be difficult."

 People like figuring things out for themselves When most people think customer support, they picture live interactions with reps.
 But research from Nuance shows that most people prefer to help themselves.
 According to their report, 2 out of 3 consumers would rather help themselves than talk to a customer service agent to get answers to their questions.
 Those people said that they thought self-service was more convenient.
 Only 6 percent of the people surveyed said speaking to an agent is always more convenient, meaning around 94 percent of people have at some point have found working with an agent to be difficult.